rweijnen/BMW-G31-coding/README.md

 # BMW-G31-coding
 Coding for (pre-LCI) BMW G30/G31

-Handsoff for Driving Assistant Pro, be very careful and only program if allowed in your country SAS Module:
+Handsoff for Driving Assistant Pro, be very careful and only program if allowed in your country.

+SAS Module:
 ```
 C_STA_ALC_HandsOffGeschwAusschaltGrenzeKmh from 0A (8) to FF